Eleusinian Mysteries: Mysteries

 Under Peisistratos of Athens, the Eleusinian Mysteries became pan-Hellenic, and pilgrims flocked from Greece and beyond to participate.
 Around 300 BC, the state took over control of the mysteries; they were controlled by two families, the Eumolpidae and the Kerykes.
 This led to a vast increase in the number of initiates.
 The only requirements for membership were freedom from "blood guilt", meaning never having committed murder, and not being a "barbarian" (being unable to speak Greek).
 Men, women, and even slaves were allowed initiation.

 Participants

-To participate in these mysteries one had to swear a vow of secrecy.
+To participate in these mysteries, one had to take a vow of secrecy.

 Four categories of people participated in the Eleusinian Mysteries: